Resources

 Good writing is indistinguishable from good thinking.

-The Sense of Style defines style and how to develop a classical style.
+The Sense of Style defines style and teaches intuitively how to develop a classical style.
 If you have less time, watch the talk.

 Writing Down the Bones by Natalie Goldberg, taught me about the habit of writing.

-Paul Graham is sharp about many things including writing.
+Paul Graham is sharp about many things including writing, and he thinks writing will only become more important with AI.

 David Perell translates writing into the 21st century, follow his twitter.

 For the non-technical, here is a fun illustration of how Random Tree predictive models work.
 This is not the type of “modern AI” (i.e. deep learning) that powers Chat GPT or self-driving cars.
-But this is still one of the most accurate and important predictive techniques in use today, and this illustration is an approachable way to understand how computers find patterns in data - which is the essence of machine learning.
+But Random Tree Models are still one of the most accurate and important predictive techniques in use today, and this illustration is an approachable way to understand how computers find patterns in data - which is the essence of machine learning.

-Andreesen Horowitz is an important venture capital fund that has kept a close eye on AI for years, they’ve done a good job of collecting what they consider the canonical documents on modern AI as of 2023.
+Andreessen Horowitz is an important venture capital fund that has kept a close eye on AI for years, they’ve done a good job of collecting what they consider the canonical documents on modern AI as of 2023.
+Make your way through this and you’ll have a strong foundation.

 Lastly and perhaps most importantly, much thinking on AI ethics is shallow, Vervaeke is anything but.